letinnghia/sorting-algorithms-performance-testing/README.md

 `pip install -r requirements.txt`

-Then go to src/main.cpp and execute it.
+Then go to src/main.cpp, compile and execute it.